MaxCharlington/MaxCharlington/README.md

     Clarified the terms of reference with the customer, developed a custom documentation.
 The database was PostgreSQL, code was written in TypeScript, usign GitHub Actions as CI/CD.
+2. Currently developing JavaScript compiler based on code nodes usage analysis and transpiling to C++23 preserving semantics and observable program behaviour.
+    Core objctives are to improve JavaScript code performance for critical cases.
+Source code is available [MaxCharlington/jsc](https://github.com/MaxCharlington/jsc)
-2. Developed a project for the MERA summer school.
+3. Developed a project for the MERA summer school.
 Program analyzed the user's location and offered to conduct leisure in the facility closest to the user, taking into account his interests.
 The original implementation was written in C# and included web-socket server with simple file database, and mobile application written with Xamarin.
-3. Graduation project of a web scraper.
+4. Graduation project of a web scraper.
 The program visits various web resources using Puppeteer and collects data into date tagged database.
     User has access to the data from HTML page with a table of contents.
     The project was handed over to the customer and integrated into the organization's internal website.
-4. Developing a master's degree project related to by implementing WebAssembly technology into various systems and creating new tools for this.
+5. Developing a master's degree project related to by implementing WebAssembly technology into various systems and creating new tools for this.

 ## Olympiads/Hackathons
 1. Twice winner of the internal Olympiad in programming in NNGASU university.
 Solved all assigned tasks in C++
-2. Participant of a hackathon on the development of artificial intelligence.
+2. Participant (as team leader and architect) of a hackathon on the development of artificial intelligence.
 Developed a program for the evaluation of an educational program with point of view of preparing a specialist for a specific vacancy.
 The program is written in Python.

 ## Additionally
 I follow industry news, latest C and C++ standards, developing